MoonHyeJung/NN4DL/README.md

 - added perforemance with new model by regularization

 ## 6. Regularization Techniques
-I employed at least two regularization techniques to improve the LeNet-5 model:
+I development at least two regularization techniques to improve the LeNet-5 model to LeNet5moon
 - Dropout: Applied dropout layers to prevent overfitting.
 - Weight Decay (L2 Regularization): Added weight decay to the optimizer.
+- Performance has been improved, but speed has been lower.

+I development LeNet5moon2 using LeNet5moon.
+- Performance and speed have been improved.

 Conclusion
 ![poster](./plot.jpg)